statbiophys/NoisET/README.md

 <img src="NoisET.png"  width="300" />

-# NoisET  NOIse sampling learning & Expansion detection of T-cell receptors using Bayesian inference.
+# NoisET<sub>*</sub>  NOIse sampling learning & Expansion detection of T-cell receptors using Bayesian inference.
 (NoisET pronounced like "noisettes" (ie hazelnuts in French)).
 High-throughput sequencing of T- and B-cell receptors makes it possible to track immune repertoires across time, in different tissues, in acute and chronic diseases or in healthy individuals.
 However